Hudson, our hip spica hero

 MACA’s vision is that no family should experience the confusion and distress that Sammy’s family did.
 We are committed to helping build a system that enables access to an appropriate car seat in a timely way for hospital discharge.

-To support families, improve current practice and develop an ongoing evidence base, we are working in partnership with researchers, car seat manufacturers and suppliers, hospitals, allied health professionals, orthopaedic surgeons and community organisations on a range of initiatives, including:
+To support families, improve current practice and develop an ongoing evidence base, we are working with researchers, AuSAP participants, hospitals and allied health professionals to address gaps and advance the evidence base.
+This includes:

 More family stories